Zorug/fractol/README.md

 ## 📸 Demo

-// Add a GIF or screenshot of the running program (e.g., Julia fractal with zoom)
+// note: GIF or screenshot of the running program (e.g., Julia fractal with zoom)

 ---